-- The CMR aims at facilitating access to live-cell clinical samples for research.
+- The MTEC aims at facilitating access to live-cell clinical samples for research.

 - Research groups at Memorial Sloan Kettering are developing new techniques and experimental models for metastasis research (metastasis colonization assays, imaging applications, transendothelial and blood-brain barrier migration, and tumor microenvironment interactions).